BEROCHLU/iris-neuralnetwork-js/README.md

 Neural networks were originally much simpler, but today them have become too complex.
 This repository contains the classic but simplest regression analysis neural networks.
 It is available in three languages: C, Node.js and Python.
 This neural network uses the least-squares method for the loss function.

-The three files are independent of each other and can be executed immediately without additional modules.
+The three files are independent of each other and can be executed immediately.

 # C language
 ### build